-Commitment of Traders data is not the holy grail – but it can add an immense amount of insight and supplement your other long term analysis.
+Commitment of Traders (COT) data is not the holy grail – but it can add an immense amount of insight and supplement your other long term analysis.

 I tested all the different combinations and found that your method of futures only, all large contracts and net % had the best profit factor.
 I was really impressed because this tested better than Steve Briese’s method and he is known as ‘the’ COT expert.
 Your COT Oscillator is so simple, it’s ingenious!
 Michael M.

 What is the Commitment of Traders report?

-The Commitment of Traders (COT) Report breaks down Open Interest for all traded futures contracts into Long and Short positions by type of player.
-The people to follow most closely are the large, professional traders or 'Commercials'.
-They are considered the "smart money" and can give you valuable clues as to future market direction.
+The Commitment of Traders report breaks down Open Interest for all traded futures contracts into Long and Short positions by type of player.
+The people to follow most closely are the large, professional traders or “Commercials”.
+They are considered the “smart money” and can give you valuable clues as to future market direction.

 The Commitment of Traders data is collected weekly after the close on Tuesday and the Commitment of Traders report is published after the close on Friday.
 You can find the weekly reports on the CFTC (Commodity Futures Trading Commission) website in text and spreadsheet formats.
 I use the ‘Compressed – Futures Only Report’ in Excel format.
 Once you’ve downloaded and unzipped the Excel spreadsheet, the raw Commitment of Traders data looks like the screenshot above.

-Commitment of Traders data is now part of TradeStation
+Commitment of Traders data is now built into TradeStation

-Commitment of Traders data is now available within TradeStation.
-The code to access the data is quite simple and uses the "GetFundData" function.
+The Commitment of Traders data is now available within TradeStation.
+The code to access the data is quite simple and uses the “GetFundData” function.
 The code sample above calls the Commercials Long, Commercials Short and Total Open Interest data.
-Then calculates the Commercials net position as a percentage of total Open Interest.
+Then it calculates the Commercials net position as a percentage of total Open Interest.

 This is a huge improvement on the old-fashioned method of accessing Commitment of Traders data with TradeStation.
-It required importing the data via an Excel spreadsheet and then using a look-up data function in indicators.
+It required importing the data via an Excel spreadsheet and then using a look-up data function in indicators – a real hassle.